ADHD studying

 Introduction

 For the past few days, during my summer break, I have been intensively self-studying mathematics (namely number theory) for several hours each day without having prior experience in theoretical math.
 The struggle of learning is not unique to mathematics; during my first year of computer engineering (which I had just completed at the time of writing this article), I faced many similar challenges that I continue to face now.
-There are many difficulties we face that we must overcome in order to succeed.
+There are many difficulties we face that we must overcome to succeed.
 In this article, I will discuss the challenges that I faced, which are likely common to others with varying academic backgrounds, and how I overcame them.
 I will also discuss a challenge that I have not yet been able to overcome.

-Challenge #1: Doubt
+Challenge #1: Self Doubt

 The first and by far the most destructive obstacle to self-learning is that of doubt.
 Whenever I encountered difficult material, I felt like giving up.
 I had the nagging thought that I wasn’t smart enough to be able to do the content; that I would fail, and that I should stop wasting my time and give up.
 Unfortunately, there was no easy solution to this problem.
-However, I feel like this issue existed because I often compared myself to other people who seemed to breeze through the material (despite the fact that many of these people have much more experience than I).
+However, I feel like this issue existed because I often compared myself to other people who seemed to breeze through the material (even though many of these people have much more experience than I do).
 To lessen the impact of this challenge on myself, I had to change the way that I thought, and I had to stop comparing myself to other people.
 I never gave up, and thanks to my persistence, I always figured out whatever troubled me, and when I did, I knew that I could continue to overcome challenges that came my way.
-Although these feelings may never go away, their impact on you will lessen with time and experience, so as long as you stay persistent.
+Although these feelings may never go away, their impact on you will lessen with time and experience, as long as you stay persistent.

-Challenge #2: Losing Interest
+Challenge #2: Loss of Interest

 The second challenge that I faced was losing interest in the material that I studied.
 I felt like this challenge was a direct consequence of the first obstacle to learning: doubt.
-When I struggled in specific academic topics or felt as if I wasn’t progressing with the material fast enough, I often became frustrated with myself.
+When I struggled with specific academic topics or felt as if I wasn’t progressing with the material fast enough, I often became frustrated with myself.
 This frustration led me to lose interest in the material that I studied.
 I started to rationalize the purpose of learning the areas I struggled in; such as telling myself that number theory was useless as it had no real-life application, and that I shouldn’t bother learning it, that I should focus my efforts on more important things.
 However, thinking like this was destructive and caused me to lose interest in my studies.
 After overcoming the first learning challenge: doubt, I had found that I started to regain interest in number theory because I knew that I was capable of doing it.
-I also started keeping track of my progress throughout my studies, and I began looking forward to what learning number theory will bring me: more mathematical maturity, which I feel is applicable to every aspect of science (specifically theoretical computer science).
+I also started keeping track of my progress throughout my studies, and I began looking forward to what learning number theory will bring me: more mathematical maturity, which I feel applies to every aspect of science (specifically theoretical computer science).
 I feel that one should always make something to look forward to which will result from the topic that they are currently studying, especially if they start losing interest in said topic.

 Challenge #3: Time Management and Unrealistic Goals